Developing a bioformulation stability profile

 mrk1966_eq03

-The table below shows a comparison of the net and effective charges of the previous IgG in buffers 1, 2, and 3 as an example.
-These samples are ranked in order of decreasing stability, as predicted by the 2nd virial coefficient.
-A 4th buffer, PBS with no stabilizer, noted as “#4”, is included for discussion purposes.
+Table 1 below shows a comparison of the net and effective charges of the previous IgG in buffers 1, 2, and 3 as an example.
+These samples are ranked in order of decreasing stability, as predicted by the second virial coefficient.
+A fourth buffer (PBS with no stabilizer) noted as “#4”, is included for discussion purposes.

 #